-Amendments of this constitution requires a two-thirds majority of those present and voting at a month prior to such meetings.
+Amendments of this constitution requires a two-thirds majority of those present and voting at a Faculty Governance meeting specially called with notification of intent to amend no less than one month prior to such meetings.
 The meeting shall occur during the nine-month academic year.
+Further notification will be made through campus mail not less than one week prior to such meetings